timestocome/FullyConnectedForwardFeedNets/README.md

 # Sunspots and Stock Indexes
-Predict sunspots using a fully connected neural network in Theano/Python
+Predict sunspots and Nasdaq using fully connected neural networks in Theano/Python

 This is a somewhat simple data set that will be good practice for building a network to do time-series predictions.
 This works extrememly well at predicting the next period's number of spots when given the actual number for this period